 Department: Department of Social Work and Social Administration (30300)

 Applicants should possess a Doctoral degree in Social Work, Psychology, Social Sciences, Statistics or a related discipline.
-Applicants without a Doctoral degree but possess a Master’s degree plus 1 year’s post-qualification experience may be appointed as Senior Research Assistant.
+Those without a Doctoral degree but possess a Master’s degree plus one year’s post-qualification experience may be appointed as Senior Research Assistant.
 They should have a good command of written and spoken English and Chinese.
-Those with post-qualification work experience in social sciences research projects and advanced knowledge in data analysis (e.g. SEM, MLM) are preferred.
-The appointee should have excellent analytical and problem-solving skills; and ability to work independently and as a team.
-The appointee will assist the Principal Investigator in managing and coordinating several ongoing research projects on cognitive behavioural therapy (CBT); managing research activities such as overseeing data collection, analyzing data, drafting reports and literature review and providing administrative support.
+Those with post-qualification work experience in social sciences research projects and advanced knowledge in data analysis (e.g. SEM, MLM) is preferred.
+The appointee should have excellent analytical and problem-solving skills; and the ability to work independently and in a team.
+He/She will assist the Principal Investigator in managing and coordinating several ongoing research projects on cognitive behavioural therapy (CBT); managing research activities such as overseeing data collection, analyzing data, drafting reports and literature review; and providing administrative support

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online application for the above post.
-Applicants should apply online and upload an up-to-date C.V..
-Review of applications will commence immediately and continue until October 31, 2020, or until the post is filled, whichever is earlier.
+Applicants should apply online and upload an up-to-date CV.
+Review of applications will start as soon as possible and continue until October 15, 2021, or until the post is filled, whichever is earlier.